Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

 Figures \ref{fig:fixed_T_200_rate_50_delta_0.1_1e-5}, \ref{fig:fixed_T_200_rate_500_delta_0.1_1e-5}, and \ref{fig:fixed_delta_0.001_rate_50_T_20_2000} plot these three memory components (y-axis) as functions of the number of segments $L$ (x-axis), under varying arrival rates, time horizons $T$, and confidence levels $\delta$.
-Each panel shows: Term 1 (blue circles) representing the fluid equilibrium memory from batching, Term 2 (green squares) representing the deterministic queue bound, Term 3 (red triangles) representing the stochastic safety buffer with logarithmic dependence on $T$ and $\delta$, and their sum (black crosses) representing the total memory requirement $M^{(\zeta,\pi)}$.
-Three key observations emerge: (i) Term 1 (fluid equilibrium memory) dominates Terms 2 and 3 across all parameter settings, confirming that the safety buffer remains modest relative to the base batching requirement. (ii) The total memory (black line) follows a \textbf{U-shaped curve} with respect to $L$: too few segments waste memory by over-provisioning for heterogeneous types (high Term 1 at small $L$), while too many segments increase overhead from maintaining separate queues.
-The minimum occurs around $L=5$-$10$, validating the choice of $L=10$ in Section~\ref{sec:experiments}. (iii) Term 3 exhibits smooth growth as $\delta$ decreases (comparing left vs. right panels in Figures \ref{fig:fixed_T_200_rate_50_delta_0.1_1e-5} and \ref{fig:fixed_T_200_rate_500_delta_0.1_1e-5}) and as $T$ increases (comparing Figure~\ref{fig:fixed_delta_0.001_rate_50_T_20_2000}), consistent with the logarithmic bound in the theoretical analysis.
+Each panel shows: Term 1 (blue circles) representing the base threshold-batch memory \(M^\pi\), Term 2 (green squares) representing the deterministic queue bound, Term 3 (red triangles) representing the stochastic safety buffer with logarithmic dependence on $T$ and $\delta$, and their sum (black crosses) representing the total required memory \(M_{\mathrm{req},L}^{(\zeta,\pi)}\).
+Three key observations emerge: (i) Term 1 dominates Terms 2 and 3 across all parameter settings, confirming that the safety buffer remains modest relative to the base batching requirement. (ii) The total required memory (black line) follows a \textbf{U-shaped curve} with respect to $L$: too few segments waste memory by over-provisioning for heterogeneous types (high Term 1 at small $L$), while too many segments increase overhead from maintaining separate queues. (iii) Term 3 exhibits smooth growth as $\delta$ decreases (comparing left vs. right panels in Figures \ref{fig:fixed_T_200_rate_50_delta_0.1_1e-5} and \ref{fig:fixed_T_200_rate_500_delta_0.1_1e-5}) and as $T$ increases (comparing Figure~\ref{fig:fixed_delta_0.001_rate_50_T_20_2000}), consistent with the logarithmic bound in the theoretical analysis.

-These extensions demonstrate that the core threshold-based design—eviction prevention through controlled admission—remains robust to realistic deployment conditions.
-Time-varying arrival rates and segment-wise grouping introduce no fundamental barrier; the coupling-based analysis extends naturally with logarithmic overhead.
-Section~\ref{sec:numerical} validates these theoretical guarantees through experiments on real workloads, showing that Nested WAIT with $L=10$ segments matches the performance of the full $m$-type algorithm while significantly reducing implementation complexity.
+These extensions demonstrate that the core threshold-based design, eviction prevention through controlled admission, remains robust within the stated modeling conditions.
+Under the bounded-window, first-segment-waiting, and fixed-segmentation conditions above, the coupling-based analysis extends with logarithmic overhead.
+Section~\ref{sec:experiments} illustrates this implementation on a real workload, where Nested WAIT uses coarser decode-stage segments rather than maintaining a separate threshold for every possible output length.